Title 105 | Chapter 001 | Regulation 445REG

 To be included on the ballot by petition, the potential candidate shall file a valid petition no later than October 31 of the year preceding the election year(2)

-A valid petition is a petition that:(a)
+A valid petition is a petition that meets the requirements of:(a)

 KRS 61.645(4)(b) or 78.782(4)(b).(3)